When it comes to having tolerance in relationships how do we consciously navigate relationship issues in challenging situations?

 Tolerance in relationships falls in the third phase of personality integration.
 Therefore, at this stage, all we can do is begin looking for the opportunity to practice discernment.
-Our knee-jerk reaction when things don’t go our way is to kick someone to the curb and continue our search for that one special person who won’t push our buttons but rather make life roll like a Hollywood script.
+Our knee-jerk reaction when things don’t go our way is to kick someone to the curb and continue our search for that one special person who won’t push our buttons but rather make life roll like a romantic Hollywood script.

 It’s time to challenge this belief and realize it is in the moment a relationship issue arises which is…

 I can tell you unequivocally every time your ego will convince you that your crisis is unique and different and you will be tempted to dismiss the person in front of you as not worth the effort.
 This is what A Course in Miracles calls the “special relationship“.
 Furthermore, if you don’t recognize the opportunity to create a change by shifting your perception and allowing yourself to go through this process you will be unable to experience a different outcome and continue perpetuating the revolving door of relationship disappointment.

 Further Known as Lack of Tolerance in Relationships